 This is particularly true for small and medium merchants.
 Mobile card readers became popular initially for SMBs.
 Those on the move, such as mobile dog groomers, market stall sellers, handy home service providers, and others, were able to see the value of mobile payment processing quickly.

-As the market developed, solutions like Stax Pay’s mobile reader, Clover Go, and Swipe Simple’s Mobile Chip Reader became practical options for small business owners with physical locations that didn’t want the fuss of a full-frills POS system.
+As the market developed, solutions like Stax Pay’s mobile reader, Clover Go, Squarespace, and Swipe Simple’s Mobile Chip Reader became practical options for small business owners with physical locations that didn’t want or couldn’t support the hardware of a full-frills POS system.

 And with consumers increasingly expecting more convenient ways to shop, the mobile credit card reader has now shown its value in stores of every kind.
 With mobile payment devices, there’s no need for customers to come to the counter to process payments.
 Staff can meet them wherever they are and process their payments in real-time.

-In 2021, the transaction value in the mobile POS payment segment is forecasted to hit US$2,466,606m, according to Statista.
-This figure will grow even more, as analysts are projecting the total amount to reach US$4,665,829m by 2025.
+In 2022, the transaction value in the mobile POS payment segment is forecasted to hit $540 billion USD , according to Statista.
+This figure will grow even more, as analysts are projecting the total amount to reach $1.28 trillion by 2027.
+Further demonstrating the popularity in terms of mobile payment users, nearly 95 million are expected to use mobile POS payments by 2027.

 If you’re one of the many merchants going through due diligence to understand the value of and processes behind the mobile payment options, look no further.
 This post shares the key things you need to know about mobile payment processing.Learn More